IvanTroshka/homebridge-broadlink-lb1-local/README.md

 }
 ```

-Manual devices and discovered devices are de-duplicated by MAC address.
-Accessory UUIDs are generated from MAC addresses, so IP address changes do not create duplicate HomeKit accessories.
+Manual and discovered devices are de-duplicated by MAC address.

-You may also run discovery-only:
+You can also use discovery only:

 ```json
 {